maist98/Storytelling-w-Data-Fork/Final Project Part III.md

 6. “Median Household Income by County in the United States and Puerto Rico.”
 Census.Gov, US Census Bureau, 25 Oct.
 2024, www.census.gov/library/visualizations/interactive/median-household-income.html.

 7. Rahkovsky, Ilya, and Young Jo.
 “Higher Incomes and Greater Time Constraints Lead to Purchasing More Convenience Foods.”
-Higher Incomes and Greater Time Constraints Lead to Purchasing More Convenience Foods | Economic Research Service, USDA - Economic Research Service, 27 June 2018, www.ers.usda.gov/amber-waves/2018/june/higher-incomes-and-greater-time-constraints-lead-to-purchasing-more-convenience-foods.
+Higher Incomes and Greater Time Constraints Lead to Purchasing More Convenience Foods, Economic Research Service, USDA - Economic Research Service, 27 June 2018, www.ers.usda.gov/amber-waves/2018/june/higher-incomes-and-greater-time-constraints-lead-to-purchasing-more-convenience-foods.

 **FAIR USE DISCLAIMER: WORK IS PROTECTED BY THE FAIR USE DOCTRINE, SPECIFICALLY UNDER PURPOSE (EDUCATION), TRANSFORMATION (CONTRIBUTION AND COMMENTARY), AND EFFECT (NO PERCEIVED DETRIMENT TO MARKET).
 SEE HARVARD'S FAIR USE GUIDELINE REFERENCED ABOVE.**